cpske/ISP/testing/robot-framework.md

 Other libraries (you have to install them yourself):

 - [SeleniumLibrary][selenium-library] a browser control library using Selenium.
-- [Browser Library][browser-library] control a web browser, test elements on a page, click elements.
+- [Browser Library][browser-library] another library to control a web browser, test elements on a page, click elements.
 - [Browser](https://marketsquare.github.io/robotframework-browser/Browser.html) Keywords reference with explanation

-I use only SeleniumLibrary.
+I use SeleniumLibrary.

 ### Robot Framework Standard Tools